Your Essential Guide To Visual Social Media Marketing

 Notice how the font is replicated across both pieces of marketing, an important but underestimated aspect of visual marketing.
 On top of that, both Spotify’s Facebook post and its email has a subtle color gradient that washes across the image.
 The colors and context differ, but these elements all provide consistent branding across each different channel.

 Takeaway tip: create visual harmony between your social media platforms and your other marketing channels.
-Using the same building blocks (font, gradients, styles, etc) across each channel creates a social media marketing strategy that shines.
+Using the same building blocks (font, gradients, styles, etc) across each channel creates a social media design and marketing strategy that shines.

 A picture is worth a thousand words